 - 32-bit single (7-digit) precision floating point type declared using the keyword float.
-For initializing any variable with a float, you have to mention a 'f' or 'F' after the value.
+For initializing any variable with float, you have to mention a 'f' or 'F' after the value.
 For example: float g = 62.4f; In case you do not use the suffix, then compiler treats the value as double.

 - 64-bit (14-15 digit) precision floating point type declared using the keyword double.
 For initializing any variable with double, you have to mention a 'd' or 'D' after the value.
 For example, double ks =8.403122d;

 There is another type of variable that is used for extensive calculations, which are of 128-bit used for calculating huge economic data.
 It uses' or 'M' as the suffix; otherwise, the value will be treated as double.

-This is used for representing 16-bit Unicode character used for storing a single character.
+This is used for representing a 16-bit Unicode character used for storing a single character.

 A reference type is another form of the variable that does not hold the actual value or data; instead, it possesses a reference to any memory location that is assigned with a variable.
 This refers to a memory location

 The built-in reference types provided by C# are:

 All these will be covered in the later chapter of this tutorial.

-These types of variables are used for storing the address of any memory location which is of another type.
-Pointers are considered a separate data type kind because they do not hold the actual value or data; rather they are meant to store the actual memory location.
+These types of variables are used for storing the address of any memory location, which is of another type.
+Pointers are considered a separate data type kind because they do not hold the actual value or data; instead, they are meant to store the actual memory location.
 The concept of pointers came in C# from C and C++.